↑GUYANA

 DAY 1 - GEORGETOWN

 Arrive at international airport outside Georgetown and transfer to Cara Lodge, one of the nicest places to stay in Georgetown.
 Those arriving at night (please check with us before booking your flight) will be met at the airport.
 Anyone arriving earlier can arrange transfer through the airport taxi service.
-Transfer cost not included in tour price.
-Night at Cara Lodge.
+Transfer cost is not included in the tour price.

 DAY 2 - HOPE BEACH, MAHAICA RIVER, GARDEN OF EDEN

-DAY 3 - GEORGETOWN & IWOKRAMA FOREST RESERVE
+DAY 3 - BOTANICAL GARDENS & IWOKRAMA FOREST RESERVE

 DAY 4 - IWOKRAMA FIELD STATION

-After early coffee/tea, set out for Turtle Mountain Trail, reached by a half-hour boat trip up the Essequibo River.
-Along the river are Blue-throated Piping-Guan and other species.
-The first section of trail is mostly level and goes through seasonally flooded varzea forest where likely birds include Black Nunbird, Helmeted Pygmy-Tyrant, and Tiny Tyrant-Manakin.
-Also possible for the lucky few is Guianan Red-Cotinga.
-A family of Giant Otters is usually present in the oxbow lagoon.
-Box breakfast at a tent camp used on occasion by researchers.
-The clearing there is the best place to find Red-fan Parrot.
-Continue gradually uphill into terra firme forest.
+We'll eventually reach a tent camp used on occasion by researchers.
+There we'll eat a box breakfast while keeping an eye out for Red-fan Parrots, which are most easily seen around the clearing.
+After breakfast, we'll follow the trail gradually uphill into terra firme forest.
 The best birding is before the steepest section below the top.
-In the forest the shy Gray-winged Trumpeter often appear before scurrying off.
-Look for the striking near endemic Red-and-black Grosbeak, most likely found about half way up the trail.
-Other likely birds include Black Nunbird, Spot-tailed Antwren, Todd's Antwren, Ferruginous-backed Antbird, Rufous-throated Antbird, Spotted Antpitta, Cinnamon-rumped Foliage-gleaner, McConnell's Flycatcher, Buff-cheeked Greenlet, and Yellow-green Grosbeak.
-Return to the field station for lunch.
+In the forest a group of shy Gray-winged Trumpeters often appears before scurrying off.
+We'll be looking for the striking near-endemic Red-and-black Grosbeak, most likely found about half way up the trail.
+Other likely birds we may see include Spot-tailed Antwren, Todd's Antwren, Ferruginous-backed Antbird, Rufous-throated Antbird, Spotted Antpitta, Cinnamon-rumped Foliage-gleaner, McConnell's Flycatcher, Buff-cheeked Greenlet, and Yellow-green Grosbeak.
+We'll be back at the field station in time for lunch.

 DAY 5 - MORI SCRUB & ATTA RAINFOREST

-Afternoon ½ hour walk to canopy walkway, which consists of 5 platforms mounted on trees and interconnected by a series of suspended walkways.
+We'll enjoy a leisurely lunch and some birding around the lodge.
+Mid-afternoon we'll drive a little south to a trail leading into the forest.
+A rather short but somewhat uphill ½-hour walk leads to the canopy walkway, which consists of 5 platforms mounted on trees and interconnected by a series of suspended walkways.
 The walkway is especially good for seeing macaws, parrots, woodpeckers, and antbirds of the forest canopy.
-Specialty birds include Black Nunbird, Paradise Jacamar, Black-spotted Barbet, Guianan Toucanet, Caica Parrot, Spot-tailed Antwren, Todd's Antwren, Ash-winged Antwren, Ferruginous-backed Antbird, Guianan Red-Cotinga, and Blue-backed Tanager.
+Specialty birds we expect to see include Black Nunbird, Paradise Jacamar, Black-spotted Barbet, Guianan Toucanet, Caica Parrot, Spot-tailed Antwren, Todd's Antwren, Ash-winged Antwren, Ferruginous-backed Antbird, Guianan Red-Cotinga, and Blue-backed Tanager.
 Other possibilities include Amazonian Motmot, Waved Woodpecker, Chestnut Woodpecker, Ringed Woodpecker, Red-necked Woodpecker, Painted Parakeet, Golden-winged Parakeet, Bronze-winged Parrot, Dusky Parrot, Mouse-colored Antshrike, Black-throated Antbird, Amazonian Barred-Woodcreeper, Gray-crowned Flycatcher, Ruddy-tailed Flycatcher, Pompadour Cotinga, Slaty-capped Shrike-Vireo, Long-billed Gnatwren, Yellow-winged Tanager, Spotted Tanager, Blue Dacnis, Purple Honeycreeper, and Slate-colored Grosbeak.
-Stay until dark to look for White-winged Potoo in forest canopy.
-Night at Atta Rainforest Lodge.
+We'll stay until dark to look for White-winged Potoo in the forest canopy.
+Overnight at Atta Rainforest Lodge.

 DAY 6 - ATTA RAINFOREST & SURAMA